UltCombo/UltButtons/README.md

 - UltButtons does not create any extra markup, instead, it works on top of the original jQuery UI `button`/`buttonset` methods.
 - The plugin also does not use any globals.
 - The plugin requires jQuery 1.7 at least, recommended is 1.8+.
 - Always attach your `change` handlers with jQuery, the plugin will not fire handlers natively attached nor attached through other libraries (e.g. Prototype).
-But if you desperately need an workaround, see the disccssion at [Issue #2](https://github.com/UltCombo/UltButtons/issues/2).
+However, if you desperately need an workaround, see the discussion at [Issue #2](https://github.com/UltCombo/UltButtons/issues/2).

 ##Changelog